 - 12.1 Competition flights are performed under the following weather conditions: - Event 1 and 5: Minimum cloud height of 300 metres and minimum horizontal visibility 2 kilometres or the minimum legal flying conditions of the host country whichever is the greater. - Event 2, 3 and 4: maximum wind speed of 15 knots unless all team managers unanimously agree otherwise at the event briefing. - Event 5 maximum wind speed of 8 knots. - 12.2 A common VHF frequency will be provided to all competitors.
 All other frequencies will be sealed off.
 However, in the event of an emergency, the seal may be broken to facilitate radio transmissions. - 12.3 All pilots will be briefed on Flying Rules in the Competition area for any away flight conducted outside the official contest programme.
 All pilots must be acquainted with the area where the flights are allowed.
-Transit maps of the region will be distributed to all pilots at the first briefing. - 12.4 The Competition maps approved by CIG (at its meeting prior to the Championship), will be supplied to each NAC in sufficient quantity for each competing crew 4 weeks before the Championship together with the field sketches indicating parking, refueling and the location of Events 2, 3, 4, 5.
+Transit maps of the region will be distributed to all pilots at the first briefing.

+12.4 The Competition maps approved by CIG (at its meeting prior to the Championship), will be supplied to each NAC in sufficient quantity for each competing crew 4 weeks before the Championship together with the field sketches indicating parking, refuelling and the location of Events 2, 3, 4 and 5.
 A list of competitor numbers will be preallocated to each country.
-The Competition map should have a scale of between 1:200.000 to 1:250.000 and normally used in Organizer's country as an aeronautical map. - 12.5 Only designated pilots will fly during competition except in the case of an emergency.
-The crew member / co-pilot is restricted from handling the flying controls during events and infringment will result in disqualification. - 12.6 The details of all measuring equipment to be used during Championship are to be submitted to the FAI CIG for consideration.
-It is the Organizers responsibility to ensure that the equipment or its technical description, user instruction or user handbooks and certification of worthiness is available at the annual CIG meeting prior to the Championship.
-Stopwatches are exempt from this requirement but methods for determining Start / Finish and measuring distance are not unless previously approved. - 12.7 The method of measurement of the data listed in Annex B must also be submitted to the FAI CIG for consideration as per 12.6. - 12.8 To ensure good media coverage, competing aircraft may be required to carry a television or film camera.
-These will be mounted in a manner compatible with airworthiness requirements at the discretion of the Championship Director.

-- 12.9 Helicopter Types will be given a competition speed based on 80 % of the maximum safe sustainable cruise speed in straight and level flight with two average weight persons and 1,5 hours fuel on board.
+The Competition map should have a scale of between 1:200.000 to 1:250.000 and normally used in Organiser's country as an aeronautical map.

+- 12.5 Only designated pilots will fly during competition except in the case of an emergency.
+The crew member/co-pilot is restricted from handling the flying controls during events and infringement will result in disqualification. - 12.6 The details of all measuring equipment to be used during Championship are to be submitted to the FAI - CIG for consideration.
+It is the Organisers responsibility to ensure the equipment or its technical description, user instruction or user handbooks and certification of worthiness is available at the annual CIG meeting prior to the Championship.
+Stopwatches are exempt from this requirement but must be calibrated by a laboratory holding ISO17025.
+Methods for determining start/finish and measuring distance are not exempt unless previously approved. - 12.7 The method of measurement of the data listed in Annex B must also be submitted to the FAI CIG for consideration as per 12.6. - 12.8 To ensure good media coverage, competing aircraft may be required to carry a television/film camera.
+These will be mounted in a manner compatible with airworthiness requirements. - 12.9 Helicopter types will be given a competition speed based on 80% of the maximum safe sustainable cruise speed in straight and level flight with two average weight persons and 1.5 hours fuel on board.
 The maximum competition speed shall not exceed 90 knots.
-The FAI CIG will determine speeds for all currently operating helicopter types after consultation with experts on each type and maintain a list.
-The list will be maintained in Annex A of these rules and may vary from time to time. - 12.10 Standard fuel sufficient for the Championship tasks (AVGAS 100 LL and JET A1) will be provided by the Organizer.
-The Organizer will not supply oil or lubricants.
-Wherever non-standard fuel has to be used, their supply will be the participant's responsibility.
-Fuel, oil or lubricants are not covered by the entry fee. - 12.11 How many crews may share one helicopter in any event depends on organisational circumstances and the Championship Director's decision.
+The FAI - CIG will determine speeds for all current operating helicopter types after consultation with experts on each type and maintain a list.
+The list will be maintained in Annex A of these rules and may vary from time to time. - 12.10 Sufficient standard fuel for the Championship (AVGAS 100 LL and JET A1) will be provided by the Organiser.
+The Organiser will not supply oil or lubricants.
+Wherever non-standard fuel has to be used, the supply will be the participant's responsibility.
+Fuel, oil or lubricants are not covered by the entry fee. - 12.11 The number of crews sharing one helicopter in any event depends on organisational circumstances and the Event Director's decision.